Roulette Inside Bets

 The Square or Corner Bet

-The Square or Corner is yet another combination bet which covers a cluster of four numbers on the table layout.
-To place one such bet, the player is required to put a chip or a stack of chips in the very centre of the cluster, where the vertical and horizontal lines of the four numbers intersect.
-Keep in mind the chip or stack of chips should touch the corners of all four numbers.
+The Square or Corner is yet another combination bet that covers a cluster of four numbers on the table layout.
+To place such a bet, the player must put a chip or a stack of chips in the very centre of the cluster, where the vertical and horizontal lines of the four numbers intersect.
+Keep in mind that the chip or stack of chips should touch the corners of all four numbers.
 Winning Square bets pay out 8 to 1.

-Aside from Corner or Square bet, this wager type is also known as a four-number wager.
+Aside from being called the Corner or Square bet, this wager type is also known as a four-number wager.

 Player wagers £1 on a square bet that covers 8 (black), 9 (red), 11 (black), 12 (red).
 If the ball lands on one of the chosen numbers they will collect a total of £9.